-Helps's Image (1957), Mark
+Helps's Image (1957), Mark Brunswick's

 by The Abbey Whiteside Foundation.
 Cover art is by Sid Maurer.
 Glossy full-size

 10-page booklet with extensive notes on all composers and works featured

 herein, written by Joseph Prostakoff.
 The RCA LP was originally issued

 in 1966, and later re-issued on CRI in 1971.
 When it was re-mastered and

 issued on a CRI CD in 2001, the works by Berger, Kraft, and Fine were omitted.

 BD: Besides the problems

 and joys and perils of being an American composer, I would like to explore

 how much you get involved in the business of it, etc.